yxing6/STAT201-GroupProject-Climate/README.md

 >**The p-value is < 0.001, we reject the null hypothesis <img src="https://render.githubusercontent.com/render/math?math=H_0^{1}"> in favor of <img src="https://render.githubusercontent.com/render/math?math=H_A^{1}"> at the 5% significant level.
 There is a significant difference between <img src="https://render.githubusercontent.com/render/math?math=\mu_{ct}"> and <img src="https://render.githubusercontent.com/render/math?math=\mu_{ht}">.**

-Please feel free to explore our final report.
+Please feel free to explore our final report for detailed analysis and result discussion.
 Available in file format of ipynb and html.